anuchandy/servicebus-concurrentcalls-cores/README.md

 #### Redirecting the stdout of container in the pod

-If the Java program is writing to stdout (system.out.println), that can be redirected to your terminal using the below command.
+If the Java program write logs to stdout (system.out.println), that can be redirected to your terminal,

-The value of -c option is the name for the container (defined in job.yml).

 ```
 kubectl logs -n %aks_namespace% java-sb-app-h8qlp -c processors -f
 ```

+The value of -c option is the name for the container as defined in job.yml.

 #### Accessing the container shell